dendronhq/dendron-docs/notes/pkg.nextjs-template.qa.test.md

 yarn ci:test:template:docker
 ```

-NOTE: this downloads the required docker image once and browsers everytime you execute.

 ### Creating a new e2e test

 Inside the `e2e` folder you find `example.spec.ts` that can be used to understand how a test is structured.
 Here an simple test case: